Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Formalism for the angular power spectrum

 \subsection{CMB Lensing and Cross-Correlation with LSS}

 The temperature anisotropies and polarization patterns of the CMB are gravitationally lensed by the intervening large-scale structure between the surface of last scattering and the observer.
-This lensing remaps the primary CMB anisotropies and induces B-mode polarization, as well as characteristic non-Gaussian features in the observed CMB maps~\citep{Lewis2006cmblensing}.
-The deflections induced by lensing can be described by the lensing potential $\phi(\hat{\mathbf{n}})$, which is related to the line-of-sight integral of the gravitational potential.
+This lensing potential remaps the primary CMB anisotropies and induces B-mode polarization, as well as characteristic non-Gaussian features in the observed CMB maps~\citep{Lewis2006cmblensing}.
 The associated convergence field $\kappa(\hat{\mathbf{n}})=-\frac{1}{2} \nabla^2 \phi(\hat{\mathbf{n}})$ can then be reconstructed from high-resolution CMB temperature and polarization maps using quadratic estimators \citep{Okamoto2003cmblensing}.
 The lensing convergence has a projection kernel given by

-$\chi_*$ is the comoving distance to the surface of last scattering, $a(\chi)$ is the scale factor, $H_0$ is the Hubble constant, and $\Omega_{\rm m}$ is the matter density parameter today.
+where $\chi_*$ is the comoving distance to the surface of last scattering, $a(\chi)$ is the scale factor, $H_0$ is the Hubble constant, and $\Omega_{\rm m}$ is the matter density parameter today.
 This kernel peaks at redshift $z \sim 2$, which makes CMB lensing especially sensitive to the high-redshift Universe.

 The reconstructed CMB lensing convergence power spectrum includes both signal and noise contributions, and is given by $C_\ell^{\kappa\kappa, \mathrm{obs}} = C_\ell^{\kappa\kappa} + N_\ell^{\kappa}$ where $C_\ell^{\kappa\kappa}$ is the theoretical lensing auto-spectrum, and $N_\ell^{\kappa}$ is the lensing reconstruction noise, which depends on the specifications of the CMB experiment (e.g., angular resolution, instrumental noise, etc.).
-In this work, we adopt the noise spectrum of the CMB lensing maps derived from the \textit{Planck} PR4 CMB data~\citep{Carron2022PR4Plancklensing}.
+In this work, we adopt the noise spectrum of the CMB lensing maps derived from the \textit{Planck} PR4 temperature and polarization data \citep{Carron2022PR4Plancklensing}.

 The CMB lensing signal can also be cross-correlated with the distribution of galaxies or other tracers of large-scale structure.
 Such cross-correlations provide a powerful probe of the large-scale matter distribution and the galaxy bias, and are sensitive to primordial non-Gaussianity, $\fnl$, via scale-dependent effects.
-The observed cross-angular power spectrum between the CMB lensing field and a galaxy field is given by the sum of $C_\ell^{\kappa q_i}$ where the sum runs over the relevant galaxy kernel contributions $q_i$ (i.e. intrinsic clustering, magnification, and redshift-space distortions).
+The observed cross-angular power spectrum between the CMB lensing field and a galaxy field is given by the sum of $C_\ell^{\kappa q_i}$, where the sum runs over the relevant galaxy kernel contributions $q_i$ (i.e., intrinsic clustering, magnification, and redshift-space distortions).